CLASSIFICATION NO. 842

 (Vehicle) Operate various types of vehicles; identify potentially dangerous and damaging vehicle conditions; identify and report mechanical problems to mechanics.

+Duties require frequent standing, walking, bending, grasping and the ability to lift objects.
 Incumbents are exposed to fumes, solvents, chemicals and noise.
-Positions require frequent standing, walking, bending, grasping and the ability to lift objects.

 Must successfully pass a criminal history check which may include national or state fingerprint records check.